Multiple-Input Auto-Encoder Guided Feature Selection for IoT Intrusion Detection Systems: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} explosive growth of IoT devices in recent years has improved every corner of our lives.
-However, it also leads to hundreds of thousands of malwares on the IoT networks \cite{doan2023feature}.
-Thus, developing an effective Intrusion Detection System (IDS) is essential to protect the IoT network \cite{hu2013online, al2015data}.
-Unfortunately, developing a robust IDS for IoT systems is a challenging task.
-The complexity of the data harvested from IoT devices stems from their diverse origins, including network traffic, system logs, and application logs, collected across a wide array of IoT devices from different manufacturers.
-Therefore, the input/training data are highly dimensional and heterogeneous, i.e., numerous inputs with different dimensions.
+\IEEEPARstart{T}{he} explosive growth of IoT devices in recent years has transformed almost every aspect of our daily lives.
+At the same time, this growth also lead to hundreds of thousands of security attacks on IoT systems \cite{TNNLS3} and triggered significant interest in effective Intrusion Detection Systems (IDSs) to protect IoT and cloud systems~\cite{TMC3, TNNLS4}.
+However, creating a robust IDS for IoT systems presents significant challenges due to the diversity of the data collected from IoT devices in terms of network traffic, system logs, application logs, vendors, etc. For instance, in an IoT-based smart factory, devices like industrial sensors, cameras, and access control systems generate diverse data types that must be monitored for security breaches, as observed in Fig.~\ref{fig:intro_motivation} (a).
+Industrial sensors transmit real-time data on equipment status, where anomalies, such as temperature spikes, may indicate potential intrusions.
+Cameras log access events, flagging unauthorized attempts to enter restricted areas.
+Similarly, access control systems track badge usage, and unusual access times or locations could signal unauthorized access or security threats.
+Consequently, training data exhibit significant feature heterogeneity.
+The features can often be grouped such that those within the same group follow an independent and identically distributed (i.i.d.) pattern, while features across different groups exhibit markedly different distributions, as illustrated in Fig.~\ref{fig:intro_motivation} (b).
 As a result, it is difficult for a specific model to learn simultaneously from such diverse data.
-Additionally, the deployment of a high-weight machine learning (ML) including a deep-learning (DL) model on IoT devices is not always possible due to their limited storage/memory/energy.
+Additionally, the deployment of computationally intensive machine learning (ML) models, particularly deep learning (DL) architectures, is often impractical on IoT devices due to their inherent limitations in storage, memory, and energy resources.